 I evenly sprinkled Sunny Paris seasoning, salt, and pepper on the tomatoes and drizzled on the extra virgin olive oil.

-The tomatoes are done when they’re a little brown on the edges, shrunken a bit, and the texture is moist and chewy.
+- Pop the tray in the oven and roast the tomatoes for 45 minutes, rotating the tray a few times to ensure even cooking.
+The tomatoes are done when they're a little brown on the edges, shrunken a bit, and moist and chewy.